54-xenon/NarouReader/README.md

 # NarouReader

-NarouReader is an application designed to read "Narou" novels using the Narou API.
-This project serves as a personal learning experience and is intended for self-satisfaction.
-While there is a future goal to release it on the App Store, this may take some time due to the cost of a developer account.
-Note that the app has not been tested on Android devices, so its functionality on such devices is not guaranteed.
+NarouReader is an application designed to read Narou novels using the Narou API. this project serves as a personal learing experience and is intemded for self-satisfaction.
+While there is a future goal to release it on the App Store, this may take some time duee to the cost of a developer account.
+Note that the app has not been tested on Android devisces, so its fuctioality on such devices is not graranteed.
----
-NarouReaderは、Narou APIを使用して「Narou」小説を読むためのアプリケーションです。このプロジェクトは個人的な学習体験として設計されており、自己満足のためのものです。将来的にはApp Storeでのリリースを目指していますが、デベロッパーアカウントのコストのため、リリースまでには時間がかかるかもしれません。なお、このアプリはAndroidデバイスでのテストが行われていないため、動作は保証されていません。

 ## Features